 However, there are some circumstances when a driver refuses to acknowledge their fault.
 This is why hiring the best pedestrian accident lawyer is highly necessary.
 They can help you establish the driver’s fault and recover the maximum amount of compensation for your case.

-Parker & McConkie is a successful personal injury law office in Utah.
+Parker & McConkie Personal Injury Lawyers is a successful personal injury law office in Utah.
 Irresponsible drivers have shattered many lives.
 If you face this situation, don’t hesitate to give our law firm a call.
 You can reach us at (801) 845-0440 or complete our online form on our website’s contact page.